 The Company That Invented Refinancing Student Loans as a Resident or Fellow

-A bunch of new competitors have sprung up and want to refinance your medical student loans at a lower rate when you’re a resident or fellow, such as Splash Financial.
+A bunch of new competitors have sprung up and want to refinance your medical student loans at a lower rate when you’re a resident or fellow.
+However, many haven’t lasted.
 While I’m always of the opinion that you should shop around, Laurel Road invented residency and fellow refinancing for dentists and physicians.

 Keep in mind that I’ve written before why you should probably not refinance as a fellow or a resident because of the REPAYE program’s interest subsidies, it can occasionally make sense.

 If you make too much money to get subsidies on your interest, have private loans with a high-interest rate, or your spouse earns a lot and you’d like to keep the loans in your name, then refinancing while still in training can be a smart thing to do.
 That’s particularly true if you’re worried about rising interest rates in the economy.

 If you do a medical student loan refinance as a resident with Laurel Road, they’ll let you pay $100 a month until you’re done with your residency or fellowship program, then they’ll expect normal monthly payments.
 The interest accrues while you’re in training, so you don’t have to battle compound interest.